simonjenga/CompanyRestService/README.md

 - Phone (not required)
 - One or more beneficial owner(s)

-Create a tiny client using a well know JavaScript framework e.g AngularJS, React or like.
+Create a tiny client using a well know JavaScript framework e.g AngularJS, React or similar.

 Building The Project
 ====================